AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-index.md

 }
 ```

-Events of type `DerivedCompoundIndex` are sorted first by the `Time` parameter and then by the `Recorded` parameter.
+Data points of type `DerivedCompoundIndex` are sorted first by the `Time` parameter and then by the `Recorded` parameter.
 A collection of times is sorted as follows:

 | **Time** | **Recorded** | **Measurement** |
 | -------- | ------------ | --------------- |